-Trade Wind's clients build a tiny home from start to finish, where they are exposed to carpentry, plumbing, electrical, flooring, insulating, glazing, painting, and drywall trades.
+Trade Wind's clients take part in the assembly of a high efficiency home and other projects, where they are exposed to carpentry, plumbing, electrical, flooring, insulating, glazing, painting, and drywall trades.

 In 2015, Trade Winds began bringing the Trade Winds Community Workforce Development program to rural Indigenous Communities in partnership with First Nation and Metis settlement communities across Alberta.

 Working with each community's leadership and technicians, Trade Winds staff offered academic assessments and interviews, academic preparation for the Alberta Apprenticeship and Industry Training Entrance Exam, safety tickets, and construction basic training to individuals on the Nation.
 At the end of the program, Trade Winds staff provided support for employment through local employers and in-community construction projects.